Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2022/welcome-&-setup.md

 For those of you that indicated you did not have an account on the [Dartmouth Discovery cluster](https://rc.dartmouth.edu/index.php/discovery-overview/) you should have received an email explaining how to set that up, please make sure this is done and you are able to log into your account **BEFORE** the workshop begins. **YOU WILL NEED A DISCOVERY ACCOUNT!**

+**Install VPN Client**
+You will also need to install Dartmouth College's VPN client to access Dartmouth compute resources.
+Once you have your netID you can navigate [here](https://services.dartmouth.edu/TDClient/1806/Portal/Requests/ServiceDet?ID=30995) and use the green button on the left to install the VPN client.

 ## How to do this workshop ##

 We will be using a dataset downloaded from the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra), a public repository of genomic data.
 This dataset comes from [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0099625), and was collected from human airway smooth muscle cells to test gene pathways effected by exposure to Glucocorticoid drugs, which have been historically used for their anti-inflammatory effects to treat asthma.